Steps for Student Organization Recognition of Undergraduate & Joint Groups

 NOTE: SOOT can be completed at any time during the recognition process

-NOTE: For undergraduate and joint clubs, the president, vice president (or second-in-command designee), and treasurer are required to view SOOT and take the CollegiateLink quiz
+NOTE: For undergraduate and joint clubs, the president, vice president (or second-in-command designee), and treasurer are required to view SOOT and take the DragonLink quiz

-All requirements are confirmed, the organization is recognized and able to access privileges of being a recognized student organization (e.g. accessing funding/financial accounts, making reservations, hosting events, contracting events, participation in OCA/Student Life events, e-mail accounts, etc.)
+12. All requirements are confirmed, the organization is recognized and able to access benefits of being a recognized student organization (e.g. accessing funding/financial accounts, making space reservations, hosting events and contracting events, participation in OCA/Student Affairs events, access to e-mail accounts and space allocation, etc.)

-• University departments are notified weekly of current list of recognized student
+- University departments are notified weekly of current list of recognized student organizations

 NOTE: If a student organization is in financial/SAFAC debt, the group may seek recognition, but will immediately be put on-hold until the debt is resolved.
 Anytime a group is in debt, they lose all recognition privileges.

-Recognition is a privilege awarded to student organizations that agree to comply with institutional policies and procedures.
+Recognition is a privilege awarded to student organizations that agree to comply with Drexel University policies and procedures.